- Cell Biology

 - Contact Us

-Cancer Immunology refers to the relationship between immune function and cancer.
+Cancer Immunology, or immuno-oncology, refers to the relationship between immune function and cancer.
 The immunological mechanisms involved in cancer growth are highly complex and provide numerous potential points for intervention with small molecules, including extracellular enzymes, receptors and intracellular signal transduction pathways.

 Although tumor associated antigens are self-antigens, they can be immunogenic as a result of being mutated or overexpressed.
 This enables the immune system to raise a response to a tumor.
 However, cancers can evade this immune response by recruiting immunosuppressive cells, including tumor-associated macrophages (TAMs), regulatory T-cells, myeloid-derived suppressor cells and cancer-associated fibroblasts, all of which aid tumor growth.
 Therapeutic intervention in this system aims either to promote antitumor immune responses or to block the immunosuppressant tumor microenvironment.